VundleVim/Vundle.vim/README.md

     :BundleClean

-removes unused script dirs from your `.vim/bundle`
+confirms removal of unused script dirs from your `.vim/bundle`. `BundleClean!` does that silently.

 ## Examples